jgiuffrida/dnd/stranger.md

   - Broke: 2/3 with flourish
   - Cane: 2/3 with an intentional miss to get a drink
   - Malkin: 1/3 tries to mind control it and misses
-  - Toilyn: 1/3
+  - Toilynn: 1/3
   - Fry: misses everything twice
 - 15ft
   - Broke: 1/3 - quick fire
   - Cane: 3/3 - one with his eyes closed
   - Malkin: 0/3 just going for it - broke took the shot, cane took one too
-  - Toilyn: 2/3 drunkenly going for it
+  - Toilynn: 2/3 drunkenly going for it
 - 18 ft
-  - Toilyn: 0/3 [drunk ron swanson gif]
+  - Toilynn: 0/3 [drunk ron swanson gif]
   - Malkin: 2/3 turns into a giant spider after telling fry to not freak out, salutes because they didn't kill him immediately
   - Cane: 0/3 [internal regret about the shots]
   - Broke: 1/3 [shame bell]